WyvernDrexx/XSS/Beginner's Guide to XSS/Reflected XSS.md

 **Let's steal! ;)**

-We need `document.cookie` it is a variable that stores cookies of every site you visit individually.
+We need `document.cookie`, it is a variable that stores cookies of every site you visit, individually.

-Now we know what we need to include in javascript.
+Now we know what we need to include in the code.

 ```html
   <script>alert(document.cookie)</script>